1921-1922 a s

 By 1922 a new West Stand had been built at The Valley and the ground was being mooted as a venue for future FA Cup Finals, having a capacity of around 75,000.
 Falling attendances prompted the directors to move to a new ground at The Mount in Catford.
 For the 1923-24 season, Charlton wore the dark and light blue sripes of Catford South End FC with whom it was proposed to merge but it soon became obvious that there was no future in this development and the "Addicks" returned to the Valley at the end of the season.
 In 1926 Charlton had to apply for re-election but there were no applications from non-league clubs that year so they were returned unnopposed.
 In 1929 Athletic were promoted to Division Two but were relegated four years later.

 In 1935 Charlton were promoted to Division Two once again and began a march that would take them to the pinnacle of English football.
-Although the photographic evidence is ambiguous, it appears that a clover-leaf crest was adopted for 1935-36 to celebrate their achievement in winning the Third Division (South) title.

 In 1936 they finished a point behind Manchester United to secure promotion to Division One for the first time.
 The following seasons they finished 2nd (1937), 4th (1938) and 3rd (1939) in the First Division.
 Who knows what the club might have achieved if World War Two had not intervened?